LMCF-IMG/Perinuclear-Actin-Analysis/README.md

 Fig.2: Tubeness-filtered actin and masked.

-**Analysis of the actin:**
+**Analyses:**

-1. Orientation of actin fibers with respect to the guide line.
+1. Orientation of the nucleus with respect to the guide line.
 Each cell, a binary mask created from the shape of nucleus, respectively, is fitted by an ellipse and its axes, major and minor one, are computed.
-After drawing the guide line, an angle between the fitted ellipse main axis, rotated to align with the x-axis, and the guide line, in green, is evaluated - the "Corr." value in Fig.3.
+After drawing the guide line, an angle between the fitted ellipse main axis, rotated to align with the x-axis, and the guide line, in green, is evaluated in Fig.3.

 ![Fig_3_EllipseFit-AngleCorr-2 1664°-Scale_0_5](https://user-images.githubusercontent.com/63607289/158391329-fe918a21-1f3b-4bc4-84cc-a154c91f8cb5.jpg)

+Fig.3: Ellipse fitted to the nucleus mask, rotated to align the main axis with x, with evaluation of the angle between the ellipse main axis (blue) and the guide line (green) - the value "Corr.".